The Ultimate Guide to Protecting Your Child Online in 2020

 It is also extremely persistent.
 If a child is the target of traditional bullying, his or her home is more often than not a place of refuge.
 Because digital platforms are constantly available, victims of cyberbullying struggle to find any relief.

 It’s often very difficult to tell if your child is being bullied online.
-It happens online, so parents and teachers are less likely to overhear or notice it.
-Fewer than half of children bullied online tell their parents or another adult what they are going through, according to internet safety organization i-SAFE.
-In fact, according to a US government survey, 21% of children aged 12 to 18 have experienced bullying, and an estimated 16% were bullied online.
+It happens digitally, so parents and teachers are less likely to overhear or notice it.
+Fewer than half of the children bullied online tell their parents or another adult what they are going through, according to internet safety organization i-SAFE.
+In fact, according to the Cyberbullying Research Center, 36.4% of children aged 12 to 18 have experienced cyberbullying in their lifetime.

 The best way to prevent cyberbullying or to stop it in its tracks is to be aware of your child’s behavior.
 A number of warning signs may present themselves.